 Limited Frequency Sensitive Mode – Overfrequency

-With regard to the Limited Frequency Sensitive Mode — Overfrequency (LFSM-O), the Micro-generator shall be capable of activating the provision of Active Power Frequency Response according to EN 50438.
-The GB specific standard frequency threshold shall be 50.4 Hz; the Droop setting shall be 10%.
+With regard to the Limited Frequency Sensitive Mode — Overfrequency (LFSM-O), the Micro-generator shall be capable of reducing its Active Power output when the frequency rises above 50.4 Hz.
+The Droop shall be 10%.
 No intentional delay should be programmed to ensure that the initial delay is as short as possible with a maximum of 2 s.

-The Micro-generator will continue to reduce power with rising frequency with a Droop of 10% until 52.0 Hz, at which point the Micro-generator should disconnect.
+The Micro-generator shall continue to reduce its Active Power output with rising frequency with a Droop of 10% until 52.0 Hz, at which point the Micro-generator should disconnect.

+If the reduction in Active Power output is such that the Micro-generator reaches its minimum stable operating level, it shall continue to operate stably at this level.

+Steady state operation below a Micro-generator’s minimum stable operating level is not expected but if system frequency would cause operation below its minimum stable operating level then the Micro-generator shall be able to deliver an output of not less than the minimum stable operating level.

 Active Power Output

-The Micro-generator shall be capable of maintaining constant output at its Registered Capacity regardless of changes in frequency, except where the output follows the changes defined in the context of paragraphs 9.3.1 and 9.4.2.
+The Micro-generator shall be capable of maintaining constant Active Power output at its Registered Capacity regardless of changes in frequency, except where the output follows the changes defined in the context of paragraphs 9.3.1 and 9.4.2.

-The Micro-generator shall be capable of maintaining constant output at its Registered Capacity regardless of changes in frequency in the range 49.5 – 50.4 Hz.
-Below 49.5 Hz, the power output should not drop by more than pro-rata with frequency, ie the maximum permitted requirement is 100% power at 49.5 Hz falling linearly to 95% power at 47.0 Hz as illustrated in Figure 2.
+The Micro-generator shall be capable of maintaining constant Active Power output at its Registered Capacity regardless of changes in frequency in the range 49.5 – 50.4 Hz.
+Below 49.5 Hz, the Active Power output should not drop by more than pro-rata with frequency, ie the maximum permitted requirement is 100% power at 49.5 Hz falling linearly to 95% power at 47.0 Hz as illustrated in Figure 3.

-Figure 2 – Change in Active Power output with falling frequency
+Figure 3 – Change in Active Power output with falling frequency